 WHAT SHOULD I WEAR?

 You are able to wear any clothes you are comfortable to move around in.

 WHAT TO EXPECT DURING MY FIRST APPOINTMENT?

 During your initial pelvic physical therapy evaluation, you will discuss the reason(s) for your visit and the goals you wish to accomplish with the help of your therapist.
 A full assessment of bladder, bowel, and sexual health will be performed.
-Dr. Ritz or Dr. Burton will then perform a physical examination to best determine how to treat your specific symptoms.
+Dr. Ritz or Dr. Kyla will then perform a physical examination to best determine how to treat your specific symptoms.
 A pelvic floor assessment may involve an external and/or internal examination of your pelvic floor muscles.
 No speculum or stirrups are used in the clinic.
 Dependent on client comfort level, alternatives to internal assessments will be provided upon request.
 An internal examination is highly effective for proper assessment and treatment of many pelvic floor conditions.
-Dr. Ritz or Dr. Burton will then educate you on exercises and education/health tips to start at home prior to your next physical therapy session.
+Dr. Ritz or Dr. Kyla will then educate you on exercises and education/health tips to start at home prior to your next physical therapy session.

 For all other conditions as well as for pelvic symptoms, a full orthopedic assessment will be performed looking at strength, flexibility, and alignment.